 These studies have focused primarily on blood pressure variability measured beyond the course of a single office visit.
 For incorporation of blood pressure variability into routine practice, it may be useful to measure variation in the course of a patient’s visit for incorporation into risk stratification.
 However, the significance of the very short-term (VST) variations in blood pressure that might be recorded in one visit is unclear.
 Previous work by Muntner and colleagues using a quantile analysis did not find associations between within visit systolic and diastolic blood pressure variability and mortality.19 In this study, we consider the prognostic significance of the very short-term variations in blood pressure using the same large, U.S. nationally representative cohort of adults – but using a different analytic approach that better accounts for the randomness of individual variation to deal with regression dilution bias.
 In addition, we examine cardiovascular mortality specifically, and include a longer follow-up for mortality.
 We also take advantage of the availability of two sets of measurements (home and clinic) several months apart to estimate the effect of visit-to-visit variability, and explicitly compare the contribution of each of these different types of variability to cardiovascular mortality.

 A key difficulty in using variability measures as covariates is that it takes a large number of measurements to accurately measure variability.
 Regression based on a small number of measurements per individual will be subject to bias in estimation of regression parameters.
-While corrections for so-called “regression deflation” are possible, they make it difficult to combine the results of individuals with different numbers of measurements, or to combine multiple predictors that are each measured with uncertainty.
+While corrections for this so-called “regression dilution” are possible, they make it difficult to combine the results of individuals with different numbers of measurements, or to combine multiple predictors that are each measured with uncertainty.
 Thus we see that while Rothwell et al. (2010) carefully separated out individuals with different numbers of blood pressure observations in their analysis, they produced multiple inconsistent parameter estimates.
 We describe here a novel Bayesian methodology that correctly accounts for measurement error, and is fully flexible as regards the different covariates that can be combined.

 METHODS